Grace Communion International

-Grace Communion International (GCI), formerly named the Radio Church of God (RCG) and the Worldwide Church of God (WCG), is a Christian denomination based in Charlotte, North Carolina.
+Grace Communion International (GCI), formerly named the Radio Church of God (RCG) and the Worldwide Church of God (WCG), is a Christian denomination based in Charlotte, North Carolina, and founded by Herbert W. Armstrong.

-According to the organization's website, the denomination has 30,000 members in 550 churches in 70 countries.
+The organization's website reports 30,000 members spanning 550 churches in 70 countries.
 It is structured in the episcopal model and is a member of the National Association of Evangelicals.

 Founding

-In 1934, Herbert W. Armstrong, an advertising agent turned radio- and televangelist, founded the Radio Church of God, a radio ministry in Eugene, Oregon.
-Armstrong's biography states that he had been ordained in 1931 by the Oregon Conference of the Church of God (Seventh Day), an Adventist group, but split with them in 1933.
-On January 7, 1934, Armstrong began hosting a broadcast on a local 100-watt radio station KORE in Eugene.
-The program was essentially a condensed church service on the air, with hymn singing featured along with Armstrong's message.
-Armstrong later named his program The World Tomorrow, perhaps inspired by the theme of the 1939 World's Fair, "The World of Tomorrow".
-To facilitate the work of the growing church, Armstrong incorporated it on March 3, 1946, as the Radio Church of God.
-Although his views were rejected by the local congregation, he gained a following through his World Tomorrow broadcasts and The Plain Truth magazine.
+In 1934, Herbert W. Armstrong, an advertising agent turned radio and televangelist, founded the Radio Church of God—a radio ministry in Eugene, Oregon.
+According to Armstrong's biography, he was ordained in 1931 by the Oregon Conference of the Church of God (Seventh Day), an Adventist group, but he split from them in 1933.

+According to the church, his first broadcast was in October 1933.
+On January 7, 1934, Armstrong began hosting his weekly The World Tomorrow show on a local 100-watt radio station KORE in Eugene.
+The program was formatted like a condensed church service, featuring hymns and Armstrong's message.
+The name of the program was likely inspired by the theme of the 1939 World's Fair, "The World of Tomorrow".

-In 1947, Armstrong incorporated his California ministry, relocated the church's headquarters to Pasadena, California, and founded Ambassador College as the denomination's educational arm.
+The church filed for incorporation on March 3, 1946, as the Radio Church of God.
+In 1947 the church was incorporated, and its headquarters were relocated to Pasadena, California.
+The church then founded Ambassador College as the denomination's educational arm.
 The broadcast of The World Tomorrow went into Europe on Radio Luxembourg on January 7, 1953.
-In 1968, the movement was renamed the Worldwide Church of God (WCG).
+In 1968, the church was renamed the Worldwide Church of God (WCG).